You can contact the Money Advice and Budgeting Service (MABS) on 0761 07 2000

 For other debts, it is also very important to let your creditors know that you are having difficulties.
 Then you will be able to work with them to deal with the situation.
 Otherwise the problems and the pressure from creditors will just get worse.

-You can use the MABS self-help guide to help you through the following steps:
+Even if you have already sought help, you can use the MABS self-help guide to help you through the following steps:

 1. Assess your situation.
 Make a list of all your debts.
 Check that each debt is in your name.
 Identify the debts needing immediate attention (for example, your mortgage arrears).
 Get in touch with the lenders immediately - preferably in writing.
-There is a sample letter (doc) on the MABS website.
+There is a sample letter on the MABS website.

 3. Deal with the debt.
 Write to the lender, making an offer of the amount you can afford to pay and explaining your financial situation.
 The MABS website has a sample letter of offer and blank financial statements.